add99o/firefly-iii-ai-categorize/README.md

-# Firefly III AI categorization
+# Firefly III AI categorization (Updated)

-This project allows you to automatically categorize your expenses in [Firefly III](https://www.firefly-iii.org/) by using OpenAI.

-## Please fork me
-Unfortunately i am not able to invest more time into maintaining this project.

-Feel free to fork it and create a PR that adds a link to your fork in the README file.
+This is a fork of the original [firefly-iii-ai-categorize](https://github.com/bahuma20/firefly-iii-ai-categorize) project by [bahuma20](https://github.com/bahuma20).

+This version has been updated to use the latest OpenAI API and includes other improvements.

 ## How it works